 There are over 100 cannabinoids in cannabis that go to work when you consume it by imitating compounds our bodies produce called endocannabinoids.
 Endocannabinoids help maintains internal stability and health by mediating communication between cells.
 So when there is a problem with our endocannabinoid system we get bad symptoms and complications.

 As you consume cannabis, the cannabinoids bind to receptor sites in your brain, which are called CB-1 receptors, and our body called CB-2 receptors.
 Depending on the cannabinoid it will have different effects according to which receptor it binds to.
 For instance, THC will bind to receptors in the brain and CBN will bind to CB-2 receptors in the body.
 Each cannabis strain has a different cannabinoid profile which is why specific strains are known to help with specific ailments.
 Let's take a look at some of the most common cannabinoids and how they can help you.

 THC is the most studied of all cannabinoids

 The most famous of all cannabinoids is THC which stands for delta-9-tetrahydrocannabinol.
 This cannabinoid is the reason for the psychoactive effect you experience when consuming cannabis.
-As it binds to receptors in the brain it causes the release of dopamine giving the user a sense of euphoria and well being.
-THC is the most studied of all cannabinoids, and for good reason.
-The researches at the Complutense University of Madrid found that THC actually causes tumor cells to auto-digest themselves in animal models.
+As it binds to receptors in the brain it causes the release of dopamine giving the user a sense of euphoria and well-being.
+THC is the most studied of all cannabinoids and for good reason.
+The researchers at the Complutense University of Madrid found that THC actually causes tumor cells to auto-digest themselves in animal models.
 This means that THC could play a role in reducing tumor size and prevalence.
-Other ways that THC could medically be helpful is with PTSD, multiple sclerosis, cancer, Crohn's disease, and neuropathic pain.
+Other ways that THC could medically be helpful are with PTSD, multiple sclerosis, cancer, Crohn's disease, and neuropathic pain.